 When I was a little girl, my mother noticed I was getting rashes on my arm and behind my knee.
 She took me to my pediatrician who recommended I go to an allergist.
 I went, and the results of the allergy testing were pretty sad for me.
 He said “No peanuts, no chocolate, and no oranges or orange juice.”
 So every Easter, I’d get the white-colored bunny rabbit and various jelly beans in my basket.
 Yuck!
 My siblings had the delicious-looking chocolate ones, plus Reese’s peanut butter eggs, and other chocolate goodies.
 Imagine the envious look on my little face?

 I wasn’t the only one in my family that seemed to have an allergy.
 It was discovered early on that when we ate something containing garlic, my brother became nauseous and red in the face, and would even throw up.
 We rarely ate garlic in my home, because my mom mostly cooked early American Anglo-Irish type foods.
 However, as years passed, it seemed like both my brother and I outgrew our allergies.
 That was most welcome!
-The opposite was the case for my husband.
-He won’t even assay to test it out again, not even after many years.
+The opposite has been the case for my husband, who developed a garlic allergy in his 20s and still has it in his 60s.

 My husband told me about his garlic allergy early on in our dating.
 I was like “That’s no problem!
 I rarely cook with garlic, anyway.”
 Over the years, I’ve also been successful at modifying recipes that do, because I do enjoy eating foods from outside my cooking heritage.
 You do have to be a little creative sometimes, though, but I’ve managed successfully.
-Luckily my husband can eat onions, chives, leeks, scallions, and shallots.
+Luckily my husband can eat onions, chives, leeks, scallions, and shallots, so he doesn’t have a full alliums allergy.
 If he didn’t eat those, I will say my challenges would be far greater.
-In most cases, recipes that call for garlic can easily be modified using these alternatives, either alone or in conjunction with various herbs (like oregano, marjoram, chives, or others), spices (like fennel seed or caraway seeds), or by slightly modifying the recipe to include other unique flavors (from wine, to capers, artichoke hearts, etc.) It sure is good that I like to cook, or hubby would be up the creek eating very limited things!
+In most cases, recipes that call for garlic can easily be modified using these alternatives, either alone or in conjunction with various herbs (like oregano, marjoram, chives, or others), spices (like fennel seed, caraway or celery seeds), or by slightly modifying the recipe to include other unique flavors (from wine, to capers, artichoke hearts, etc.) It sure is good that I like to cook, or hubby would be up the creek eating very limited things!

 The fact is that many people, and even chefs/cooks, nowadays are perhaps a bit obsessed with garlic.
 When garlic is included in almost every non-dessert dish, doesn’t it go a bit too far sometimes?
 American Italian restaurants are notorious for including garlic (sometimes large amounts) in almost everything.
-I say “American Italian”, because my husband and I have traveled to Italy (mostly the north to central parts) many times and he had no trouble finding several dishes on each menu that he could eat.
-Ones without any garlic to begin with.
-It’s the same in other countries in Europe.
+I think they believe that most Americans now even expect it.
+I say “American Italian”, because my husband and I have traveled to Italy (mostly the north to central parts) many times and he had no trouble finding several dishes on each menu that he could eat; ones without any garlic to begin with.
+It’s the same in certain other countries in Europe.

 I forget exactly when it was…perhaps 20-30 years ago…when garlic began being advertised as a super health-promoting god of ingredients.
-It was said that it’s full of vitamins and minerals, helps combat various illnesses (like the common cold), can reduce blood pressure, cholesterol levels, contains antioxidants that can help prevent Alzheimer’s disease and dementia, increase athletic performance, detoxify heavy metals in the body, improve bone health, and generally help you live longer (facts from https://www.healthline.com/nutrition/11-proven-health-benefits-of-garlic#section9).
+It was said that it’s full of vitamins and minerals, helps combat various illnesses (like the common cold), can reduce blood pressure, cholesterol levels, contains antioxidants that can help prevent Alzheimer’s disease and dementia, increase athletic performance, detoxify heavy metals in the body, improve bone health, and generally help you live longer (facts from 11 Proven Health Benefits Of Garlic.)
 Wow!
 Maybe now I really do know why some people want to add it to almost everything!
 I even know they sell garlic in pill form.
-Whether all of these claims are really true, I don’t know, but I’m sure this has also contributed to its extreme use in the US.
+Whether all of these claims are really true, or overblown hype, I don’t know, but I’m sure this has also contributed to its extreme use in the US.
 Hubby, however, will have to take his chances without it.
 Me, too, for the most part.

 Do you like garlic?
 How frequently do you use garlic in your cooking, and why?